debba/turbosmtp-mcp-server/README.md

 ## Features

-- Send emails via TurboSMTP with a simple MCP API
+- Send emails and check statistics via TurboSMTP with a simple MCP API
 - Easy configuration and setup
 - Includes a test script for quick validation